0xQuilox/soft-verified/README.md

-# Verified Wallet Bug Bounty(0xQuiox's submission)
+# Verified Wallet Bug Bounty
-A bug bounty report for the Verified Wallet Network browser extension
+A bug bounty report for the Verified Wallet Network browser extension.

-## Perfect.
-Below is a **clean, professional vulnerability report** you can submit directly (bug bounty / security disclosure / hackathon).
-It is **tight, defensible, and evidence-based** — no speculative claims.

 ---